-Still images have been used to promote products for decades.
+Still, images have been used to promote products for decades.
 There have been a variety of different trends that have changed how these pictures have been taken, as well as the overall style of the images.

 Recent years have seen this shift largely to video.
-Much of this has been driven by the fact that technology has allowed video to become much more compact, which expands where they can be delivered to.
+Much of this has been driven by the fact that technology has allowed the video to become much more compact, which expands where it can be delivered to.
 Alongside this is the fact that consumers pay more attention to video than they do still images.